 OPO musicians will serve as adjudicators throughout the entire process, providing valuable encouragement, support and feedback on each school’s written application, anonymous sound samples, and live performances.

-Two orchestras will receive the honor of being named the High School Orchestra of Distinction and the High School Orchestra in the Wings.
-Both schools will receive tremendous partnering opportunities with the Orlando Philharmonic in the following academic year.
+Two orchestras will receive the honor of being named the High School Orchestra of Distinction and the High School Orchestra in the Wings, respectively.
+Both schools will receive tremendous partnering opportunities with the Orlando Philharmonic!

-High school orchestras from Orange, Osceola, and Seminole counties are eligible to apply for the program.
+High school orchestras from Central Florida are eligible to apply for the program.

 Orchestra of Distinction: 2017 Award Winners

 The top orchestra receives the High School Orchestra of Distinction award.
 The 2017 award was Timber Creek High School, a school in the Orange County Public School District led by Staci Conkling.
 Timber Creek High School boasts multiple orchestras, including programs before, during, and after-school.
 The orchestra program has received multiple accolades from local and state-wide organizations, and regularly commissions new orchestral works and hosts nationally acclaimed clinicians.

 The runner-up for 2017, the High School Orchestra in the Wings, was the Trinity Preparatory School Chamber Orchestra, led by Maureen May.
 The Trinity Preparatory School Orchestra program is a 5-tiered program for grades 6-12.
 All grade levels have the opportunity to participate in all levels, with students regularly representing the school at All-State, in area youth orchestras, and on local, state, and national platforms.